wix-playground/wix-ui-tpa-connected-generator/README.md

 ## Next Steps for Contributors

+### Publish and Dependencies

+This module is not published to NPM at the moment which means that in order for it to run it has to have a linked version of "wix-ui-tpa-analyser" available.

+When module is published, it needs to have "wix-ui-tpa-analyser" specified under dependencies.

 ### Progress Logging

 Currently there is no output into console which would reflect progress of component generation.